Raimel Tapia Player Props: Red Sox vs. Diamondbacks

-On Saturday, Raimel Tapia (hitting .333 in his past 10 games) and the Boston Red Sox face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 7:15 PM ET.
+On Sunday, Raimel Tapia (.276 slugging percentage in past 10 games, with zero home runs) and the Boston Red Sox play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his last game against the Diamondbacks.
+He had a hitless showing in his previous game (0-for-4) against the Diamondbacks.

 Raimel Tapia Game Info & Props vs. the Diamondbacks